mandalnitish01/LeetLab/readme.md

 #### dotenv – Used to configure environment variables in the server using the .env file.

+### installed
-//install docker and docker compose also install judge0 for validation and check
+## install docker and docker compose also install judge0 for validation and check